Calculus IV

 Handling Equality Constraints

-• The constraint must be differentiable with g0\nabla g \neq 0 at solutions—this constraint qualification ensures the method applies
+• The constraint must be differentiable with g0\nabla g \neq 0 at solutions.
+This constraint qualification ensures the method is valid.
+If g=0\nabla g = 0 at a point, the Lagrange conditions can fail to identify it.

-Compare: Solving Lagrange systems vs. solving unconstrained critical points—both require setting partial derivatives to zero, but Lagrange problems have the extra equation from the constraint and the extra unknown λ\lambda.
+Compare: Solving Lagrange systems vs. solving unconstrained critical points.
+Both require setting partial derivatives to zero, but Lagrange problems have the extra equation from the constraint and the extra unknown λ\lambda.
 Budget your time accordingly on exams.

 Interpreting Results: What λ Actually Means